alvilgau/CloudyMcCloudface/doc/doc.md

 ### VIII.
 Concurrency

 According to the twelve-factor methodology an application should scale out via the process model.
-Although some issues arose in the beginning as a direct violation of this rule, described mo
+This was achieved by storing all state in redis and synchronizing the different processes via redis event.
+A detailed description of how this was achieved can be found in the section `Let the Battles Begin`.

 ### IX.
 Disposability

 Using Node.js with the V8 Chrome engine, the overhead for startup time as well as shutdown time for a service / process is insignificant.
 This brings a great benefit when it comes to a new deployment because down time can be neglected.
 By the usage of redis, the apps are designed to be robust against sudden death events.
-A detailed explanation about the robustness of the services including different scenarios can be found in the section `Let the battles begin`.
+A detailed explanation about the robustness of the services including different scenarios can be found in the section `Let the Battles Begin`.

 ### X. Dev/prod parity